-What is Theft by Unlawful Taking?
+What is a Theft by Unlawful Taking Charge in Pennsylvania?

 The Pennsylvania Criminal Code 18 Pa.C.S.
 Sec.
 3921 defines theft as theft by unlawful taking or disposition.
-Meaning you could be charged under this statute if you were to steal property from another with the intent to deprive them of the property.
+This means you could be charged under this statute if you were to steal property from another with the intent to deprive them of the property.
 This statute divides theft into two categories: movable and unmovable.

 Theft by Unlawful Taking: Movable Property

 You can be charged with theft by unlawful taking of movable property under Pennsylvania law if you unlawfully take movable property or exercise control over it with the intent to deprive the owner.
 Movable property includes items like jewelry or electronics.

 You can be charged with theft by unlawful taking of immovable property under Pennsylvania law if you unlawfully transfer or exercise control over immovable property when the property is owned by another party with the intent to benefit yourself or somebody else.
 An example of immovable property would be a house or tract of land.